 · Classify intentional and negligent spoliation of evidence

 · Convey how medical records show fulfillment of legal obligations

-· Describe how medical record errors increase liability risk
+· Describe how medical record errors increase professional liability

 Medical record keeping is essential to the proper care and treatment of patients.
 Medical record keeping is only a small part of any health education curriculum and many health care professionals, despite handling medical records regularly, do not fully understand the elements and purpose of medical record keeping.
 The consequences of this lack of understanding can be devastating and may include the loss or curtailment of hospital privileges as well as more dire consequences like censure, probation, or even the loss of medical license as a result of licensing board action.
 Some practitioners may even face the prospect of a legal action and, at the extreme, imprisonment.
 This educational program will provide health care practitioners with up-to-date solutions and “best practices” for the medical record keeping issues clinicians face daily.